mediaonmars/marsfx/README.md

     <input name='search' class='mars-input-clear' value='Search...' />

-#Password Clearer
+###Password Clearer

-Create a password field, put the value in of whatever you want the user to see (i.e. Password!), this function will replace the origional password field with a text field, with your value in it. when the user focuses, it get's switched back to the origional password input
+Create a password field, decorate with .mars-password, put the value in of whatever you want the user to see (i.e. Password!), this function will replace the origional password field with a text field, with your value in it.
+When the user focuses, it get's switched back to the origional password input

     <input name='search' class='mars-password' value='Password' />